philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 var Car = (function() {

-  // Create an store to hold the private objects. var privStore = {};
+  // Create an store to hold the private objects. var privateStore = {};
   var uid = 0;

   function Car(mileage) {
     // Use a unique ID to reference this instance
     // in the private store.
-    privStore[this.id = uid++] = {}
+    privateStore[this.id = uid++] = {}
     // Store private stuff in the private store
     // instead of on `this`.
-    privStore[this.id].mileage = mileage || 0;
+    privateStore[this.id].mileage = mileage || 0;
   }

   Car.prototype.drive = function(miles) {
     if (typeof miles == 'number' && miles > 0)
-      privStore[this.id].mileage += miles;
+      privateStore[this.id].mileage += miles;
     else
       throw new Error('drive can only accept positive numbers') };

   Car.prototype.readMileage = function() {
-    return privStore[this.id].mileage;
+    return privateStore[this.id].mileage;
   };

   return Car;
 }());
 ```

-In the above code, you give each instance a unique ID, and then everywhere you would have previously written `this._mileage` you now write `privStore[this.id].mileage` which points to an object that is only accessible inside the closure created by the [IIFE](http://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
+In the above code, you give each instance a unique ID, and then everywhere you would have previously written `this._mileage` you now write `privateStore[this.id].mileage` which points to an object that is only accessible inside the closure created by the [IIFE](http://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
 This object holds all of the private data and it's truly private.
 You can pass `Car` instances around to external code and that code can't modify the instance state.

 As I said before, this method works, but it has a number of downsides:

 * There's too much extra code to type.
 If you have tens or hundreds of modules, it will quickly become a burden.
 * You have to store an ID property on each instance, which is both annoying and potentially conflicting depending on the property name you choose.
-* By using the object `privStore[this.id]` instead of `this` you lose access to the instance's prototype.
+* By using the object `privateStore[this.id]` instead of `this` you lose access to the instance's prototype.
 * It's not memory efficient.
-Since the `privStore` object holds a reference to each of the private instance objects, none of those objects can be garbage collected.
+Since the `privateStore` object holds a reference to each of the private instance objects, none of those objects can be garbage collected.
 If the public instance goes away it will be impossible to access those private properties, but they'll still be taking up space in memory.
 In other words, it's a memory leak.

 Whether these downsides trump the downsides of not actually having privacy is hard to say and depends on the situation.
 Based on the amount of code I've seen using this strategy (approximately zero code), I'd say developers prefer leaking private variables to all this boilerplate.

-In any case, we can certainly do better than this.
+In any case, we can do better than this.

 ## What Does a Good Solution Look Like?

 Before looking at other solutions to this issue, I think it would be helpful to define what a good solution is.
 What are the goals we're trying to achieve?
-If we can clearly define out goals then we can measure any solution against how close it gets to the ideal.
+If we can clearly define our goals then we can measure any solution against how close it gets to the ideal.

 This is my personal list of must-haves before I'd consider using a new privacy technique in a real project: